free things to do in New York City

 Concert | Duo Marchand performs traditional Irish and Scottish songs

-Duo Marchand (Marcia Young, soprano and Renaissance harp; and Andy Rutherford, lute) will play a concert of traditional Irish and Scottish songs and instrumentals, arranged for cittern, voice, and renaissance harp.
-The concert is one half hour long and, weather permitting, audience members may like to eat lunch in this national landmark church's beautiful garden.
+Duo Marchand (Marcia Young, soprano and Renaissance harp; and Andy Rutherford, lute) will play a concert more of traditional Irish and Scottish songs and instrumentals, arranged for cittern, voice, and renaissance harp.
+The concert is one half hour long and, weather permitting, audience members may like to eat lunch in this national landmark church's beautiful garden. less

 New York City, NY; NYC